Sikhism in Singapore: 20th century

 In 1912, the Journal des Voyages published a satirical print of Sikh policemen rounding up Chinese criminals by their queues in Singapore.
+In 1915, the Sikh Advisory Board was formed as a government body to inform the government on issues related to Sikh religion and custom.

 After WW1, especially in the 1920's and 1930's, a new type of Sikh commercial migrants started to arrive in Singapore, these were business-minded Sikhs who worked as petty traders, pedlars, shopkeepers, and merchants, particularly in textiles.
 They are to be distinguished from the Jat Sikh migrants sourced from the peasantry that had characterized and dominated the ranks of the prior Sikh arrivers.
 They started to build-up commercial enterprises, such as in textiles, which catered to both the Indian and European segments of the Singaporean population as wholesalers and retailers.
 Singapore was sort-of a second-choice for Sikh textile workers, as they preferred Bangkok in Thailand, which was the distribution centre of the textile trade in SE Asia.
+In 1931, the Singapore Khalsa Association was founded by young Sikh Singaporeans who wanted an organisation that met their needs, such as by hosting educational lectures and discourses on Sikh topics and also sports.

+During the Japanese occupation of Singapore from 1942–45, the Gurdwara Sahib Silat Road housed war widows and orphans.
 The Sikh Police Contingent of Singapore was abolished in 1945.

 Post-1945, more Sikh commercial migrants arrived due to the aftermath of the partition of Punjab, with some urban Sikh refugees from West Punjab moving abroad to Singapore, Malaya and Thailand, and also due to increased business opportunities as the Korean War raged-on.
 From 1950–52, many Sikh businessmen from Bangkok moved to Singapore to benefit from the better banking system.
 Some of the Sikh-owned textile business in this era were Hardial Singh & Co. and Gian Singh & Co.
+After the independence of India in 1947, it became difficult for Indian Sikhs to migrate to Singapore due to the imposition of Indian citizenship on inhabitants of India and the enactment of the 1953 Immigration Ordinance introduced by the British colonial authorities in Malaya, thus Indian Sikh migration to Singapore mostly ended in the late 1950s.